jameshughes89/cs2XX-ComputerArchitecture/site/topics/introduction/introduction.rst

 ------------------

 * The purpose of this course is to learn how a conventional computer works
-* The topic starts with transistors, and ends with programming a computer
+* The topic starts with transistors and ends with programming a computer

 .. figure:: transistors.png
     :width: 333 px
     :align: center
     :target: https://en.wikipedia.org/wiki/Transistor

     A collection of four transistors.
+Although these transistors are all physically different, their function is the same.

 * There are several layers of abstraction between transistors and programming that will be covered